croedel/MTECmqtt/README.md

 ### MQTT server
 The MQTT server `mtec_modbus_mqtt.py` enables to export data to a MQTT broker.
 This can be useful, if you want to use the data e.g. as source for an EMS or home automation tool.
 Many of them enable to read data from MQTT, therefore this might be a good option for an easy integration.

+For Home Assistant (https://www.home-assistant.io), the MQTT server supports auto-discovery.
+You just need to enable and configure the MQTT integration within HASS and then start the MQTT server.

 ## Setup & configuration
 As prerequisites, you need to have installed: